THE RIDGE with Dream Chambers (Series) d. Douglas MacKinnon & Robyn Grace (2025)

 With an unwavering dedication to his craft, Arli's approach to music serves as a transformative force that resonates both on and off the screen.

-As a solo artist, Arli is also prolific, with his fifth solo album coming out on Bigpop Records, in addition to creating a new collaborative album with renowned composer Rhian Sheehan due out in 2024.
+As a recording artist, Arli is also prolific, most recently creating a new collaborative album ‘Traces’ with renowned composer Rhian Sheehan due out in 2025 on Loop Electronic.
 Arli's production work on Ngatapa Black's album 'I Muri Ahiahi' earned a nomination for Māori Album of the Year at the Aotearoa Music Awards, and he has performed at MoMA New York and the Montreux Jazz Festival, among other international festivals.

 Originally from Israel, Arli was a member of the groundbreaking Whiteflag Project, a pioneering crossover band uniting Palestinian and Israeli musicians.
 Under the mentorship of platinum-selling English record producer Mark Smulian, he was urged to 'find the back door of the electric guitar sound', which marked the beginning of Arli’s journey in developing his sonic identity.